 Make sure media releases state what the event is, where it is, when it is, how important it is and why, how it is organised (times, ground, etc) and who is entered.
-Put your name on the releases so journalists know who to get in touch with for further information.
-(High profile entries are always of interest to the media).
+Put your name on the releases so people know who to get in touch with for further information.